-Payment on account: what is it & when do I pay my tax bill?
+HMRC Payments on account: what they are & when to pay your tax bill

 ‘Payments on account’ are to do with paying your tax bill in the UK via HMRC (typically if you are self-employed).
 They are advance payments due every January and July and designed to split up your tax bill into more manageable chunks.
 However, as the tax bill can be one of the largest business outgoings, Payments on account often cause confusion and anxiety among business owners.
 This is why we’ve put together this short guide, at Sampson Fielding in Mayfair, London - we are a team of chartered accountants and business advisors and this overview is to help you take steps confidently in your business.